 Here is a great lecture by Dr. Peter Kwasniewski.
 I suppose a brief (and poor) summary might be: While the core essence of the Mass is Christ offering Himself on our behalf to the Father, all the other elements of the Mass are also important because it is through the “accidents” of the Mass that we have access to the “substance” of the Mass.
-This is true not only for the Eucharist, but everything else, the smells and bells, kneeling and genuflecting, chant and prayers, etc.
+This is true not only for the Eucharist and the doctrine of transubstantiation, but everything else, the smells and bells, kneeling and genuflecting, chant and prayers, etc.

 Having recently finished his excellent book Noble Beauty, Transcendent Holiness

 Why the Modern Age Needs the Mass of Ages, I look forward to finding anything else he has done.
 Dr. Kwasniewski is a particularly eloquent spokesperson for the usus antiquior.

 His lecture is perhaps a bit technical, but still easy to follow, and worth the listen.
 I thoroughly enjoyed it.